-Everyone lives their life by some sort of internalized list of values or moral code, but many people don’t take the time to sort out what they really believe in.
-Because of this disparity, they often feel conflicted when deciding how to make regular choices about time, money, and personal decisions.
+Everyone lives their life by some sort of internalized moral code, but many people don’t take the time to sort out what they really believe in.
+Because of this disparity, we often feel conflicted when deciding how to make regular choices about time, money, and personal decisions.

 One definition of integrity is how closely your life aligns with your values.
 In other words, do you do what you say you do?
 Do you live your life according to what you believe in?

 This definition is somewhat incomplete, because it allows for you to do pretty much anything you want to do (even harm other people, which most of us would not consider to be a good thing).
 But there is still some truth to the idea that integrity relates to how you live by the standards you have set.
 If you don’t do what you say you do, how can you say you practice integrity?

 Therefore, it’s important to spend some time examining your life to determine your own personal, “most important” values.
 Choosing the ones that are most important will help you learn more about who you really are, because when it comes to values, you can’t have it all.

 Instead, most people will have somewhere between 4-8 primary values that best reflect who they are and what means more to them than anything else.
 So, how to get started?
 Here’s a couple of ideas.

 Decide What Matters to You